anmol500/Finacial-Calculator/README.md

 # eefm

-this application helps to avoid interest factor table and provide a correct value for Engineering Economics and Financial Managemen problems
+This application helps to avoid interest factor table and provide a correct value for Engineering Economics and Financial Managemen problems